PACKET PICK UP: FRIDAY – Smith Center at the MARC 5-8 PM Saturday – Prairie Trails Park 6:30-8:30 AM

 Tandems: Both people paddle downriver in same craft.
 Each then bikes and runs the course.
 Times combined to determine final place.
 Tandems involving a youngster 10 or under are allowed to use a “Tag-Along” bike attachment for the biking portion of the course.

 Relays: 2 or 3 people compete as a team.
-Each person does a leg of race and then transfers timing chip to teammate.
+Each person does a leg of race and then transfers bib to teammate.
 Teammate then continues on in race.
 For 2 person team, it is permissible for 1 person to do any 2 legs of the race.

 Bibs must be worn on front of shirt and not covered by any clothing.

-Relay teams – Make sure 1) you wear your timing chip on your right ankle 2) you transfer your chip or your time will not be correct!
+Relay teams – Make sure 1) you wear your bib on front of chest 2) you transfer your bib or your time will not be correct!
+Bib transfer is to be done in the transition area.

 If any participant withdraws from the race at any time, please alert a race official.